peteroupc/peteroupc.github.io/bernsupp.md

 > **Notes:**
 >
-> 1. Mossel and Peres (2005\)[^34] defined pushdown automata to start with a non-empty stack of _arbitrary_ size, and to allow each rule to replace the top symbol with an _arbitrary_ number of symbols.
+> 1. Mossel and Peres (2005\)[^34] defined pushdown automata to start with a nonempty stack of _arbitrary_ size, and to allow each rule to replace the top symbol with an _arbitrary_ number of symbols.
 Both cases can be reduced to the definition in this section.
 > 2. Pushdown automata, as defined here, are very similar to so-called _probabilistic right-linear indexed grammars_ (Icard 2020\)[^37] and can be translated to those grammars as well as to _probabilistic pushdown systems_ (Etessami and Yannakakis 2009\)[^37], as long as those grammars and systems use only transition probabilities that are rational numbers.

 **Proposition 0** (Mossel and Peres 2005[^34], Theorem 1.2): _A full-domain pushdown automaton can simulate a function that maps (0, 1) to itself only if the function is in class **ALGRAT**._